hazelcast/hazelcast-reference-manual/src/Simulator-SettingUpForGCE.md

 You can store the credentials in a different location, but then you need to configure the `simulator.properties` later.

 - Create a working directory for your Simulator TestSuite.
-Use the Simulator Wizard to create an example setup for you and change into the directory.
+Use the Simulator Wizard to create an example setup for you and change to that directory.

   ```
   simulator-wizard --createWorkDir tests --cloudProvider google-compute-engine